QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 A ``LowerTriangular`` has similar properties and can be solved with forward-substitution.
 For these matrices, no further matrix factorization is needed.

+The computational order of back-substitution and forward-substitution is :math:`O(N^2)` for dense matrices.

 A Warning on Matrix Multiplication
 -----------------------------------